Instead of providing mental health services to traumatized State Ward children,

 As a CASA guardian ad litem, I’ve seen the pain and suffering this kind of drug abuse has on voiceless children caught up in an overwhelmed child protection system.

-Some of my caseload children were proscribed multiple psychotic medications simultaneously and were horribly impacted by it.
+Some of my caseload children were proscribed multiple psychotic medications simultaneously and were terribly affected by it.

 A concerned County Judge provided me with a long list her State Ward children forced onto these drugs – many of them on multiple meds.